Nervanas/TwitterArea-Scanner/README.md

 5. Fill in the data (you don't need 'Callback URL')
 6. Click on the 'Keys and Access Tokens' tab
 7. Copy the 'Consumer Key' and 'Consumer Secret'

------ *Attention: Do NOT publish this information, since your account can be taken over with that.. yes it's true.* -----
+*Attention: Do NOT publish this information, since your account can be taken over with that.. yes it's true.*

+8. Click on 'Create my access token'
+9. Copy the 'Access Token' and 'Access Secret'
+10. Fill up the missing parts within *Twiscan.py* and you're good to go.